 - Related searches – a series of similar queries, usually in the form of phrases and images

-This blog post highlights what copywriters and other content writers can do to ensure their blog post content is reaching higher in the SERPs (search engine results pages), not including ads.
+If you’ve ever wondered “What does SERP stand for?”, you’ll find answers in this blog post.
+We explain on-page SEO what copywriters and other content writers can do to ensure their blog post content is advancing higher up in the SERPs (search engine results pages), without paying for ads.

 What Does SERP Stand For?